 Deidra, a Kent State University graduate, has started 10 businesses and held several executive level positions in Indian-Country including Executive VP of Business Development, COO, and CEO.
 Private owners, Corporations, Native American Companies, and Alaska Native Corporations have benefited by gaining new business ventures that were researched, formed, and launched under her direction.

-Federal contracting is next on the horizon for WDC, where Ms. Mitchell brings 12 years of experience in the SBA 8(a) arena, often accompanied by a Top-Secret Clearance.
-Waséyabek Federal Services, LLC (WFS), a newly formed subsidiary of WDC, currently holds a subcontract at the White House and performs construction management services at that location.
+Under Ms. Mitchell’s direction, Waseyabek Federal Services, LLC (WFS) received 8(a) certification in September 2018.
+WFS is a subsidiary of WDC, and currently holds a subcontract at the White House to perform construction management services.
 WFS also entered into a Mentor-Protégé and subsequent Joint Venture with a large firm supplying engineering, operations, maintenance, environmental, administrative, safety, and technical capabilities to government, prime contractors and private sector clients.
+The JV recently won its first multi-award, prime contract to provide facilities support services to GSA properties along the Eastern Seaboard.

 Life outside of work includes nature, hiking, mosaic art, traveling, pets, fishing, writing, reading, and spending time with family and friends.